Squiblydoo/debloat/README.md

 Some technical information will be printed to the scrolling textbox and the file without bloat will be written to the directory the file was pulled from.
 Sound easy?
 It is!

+Running the program should debloat the binary in 30-40 second on average; as long as 120 seconds for more complicated obfuscation methods.

 <img width="602" alt="Screenshot 2023-01-29 at 2 52 13 PM" src="https://user-images.githubusercontent.com/77356206/215352245-b37091ce-4d58-415c-a7ba-44a9c45bd6f1.png">

 ## Does it always work?